U-Ranking report

 U-Ranking Volume

-U-Ranking 2022 offered a specific analysis of postgraduate studies - master and doctorate - in the universities of the Spanish University System.The report showed the evolution of these studies in the last decade and their different structure depending on the ownership of the university and area of study.
+U-Ranking 2022 offers a specific analysis of postgraduate studies - master and doctorate - in the universities of the Spanish University System.The report shows the evolution of these studies in the last decade and their different structure depending on the ownership of the university and area of study.

 You can consult the complete analysis in the 2022 U-Ranking report